L.I.F.E. Garden Program

 In January 2006, a formalized joint effort arose between the Lopez Community Land Trust, S&S Center for Sustainable Agriculture, the Heller family, and the Lopez Island School District, making it an official part of the school curriculum.

 Light shone in from all corners of the community.
 Parents donated time to build raised beds.
 Teachers stayed after class to construct rabbit proof fences.
-Gardners shared their time and expertise.
+Gardeners shared their time and expertise.

 They say it takes a village.

-Today, fourteen years later, each of our 243 students from grades K-12 participate in the appreciation of nature and nutrition through the practice land stewardship.
+Today, over a decade later, each of the students from grades K-12 participate in the appreciation of nature and nutrition through the practice land stewardship.
 They are taught to seed, plant, care for, harvest, process and prepare healthy food in a sustainable manner, and much of their bounty is then served to them in the school cafeteria.

 It is, quite arguably, the pride of our little island but we can’t do it without your help.